kvark/slides/md/ProcessingShaders.md

 ---

-## Level 3: Portability
+## Level 3: Reach

-> Everything can be solved by another layer of abstraction
+> If the mountain won't come to Muhammad...

 ![cavalier](ProcessingShaders/l3-cavalier.gif)